progress/OpenEdge-Samples/examples/OECC/README.md

 ### Components
 The infrastructure uses multiple components.
 To simplify the deployment, it uses a single virtual machine with some components running at the OS level and others running as a container using Docker.

-* Ubuntu Virtual Machine
+* Ubuntu Virtual Machine latest 22.04 (tested 22.04.4)
-    * OpenEdge Database
+    * OpenEdge Database 12.8.3
-    * PAS for OpenEdge
+    * PAS for OpenEdge 12.8.3
-    * OpenEdge Command Center agent
+    * OpenEdge Command Center agent 1.3.0
-    * Docker
+    * Docker (latest, version tested: 26.1.4)
-        * OpenEdge Command Center server
-        * MongoDB
+        * OpenTelemetry Collector 0.53.0
-        * Prometheus
+        * Prometheus (latest, version tested: v2.53.0)
-        * Grafana
+        * Grafana (latest, version tested: 9.5.20)
+        * MongoDB 4.4-rc-focal
+        * OpenEdge Command Center server 1.3.0

 The OpenEdge Database, PAS for OpenEdge and the OpenEdge Command Center agent are installed at the OS level.
-Grafana, MongoDB, Prometheus and the OpenEdge Command Center server are deployed using Docker.
+The OpenTelemetry Collector, Prometheus, Grafana, MongoDB, and the OpenEdge Command Center server are deployed using Docker.

+The following diagram shows the components use for OpenTelemetry support.
 ![Components](./images/diagram.png)

 See related diagram at